Cap-go/tutorials/src/content/plugins-tutorials/notification-settings-opener.md

 ---
+title: Using @developerswarehouse/notification-settings-opener Package
-"title": "Using @developerswarehouse/notification-settings-opener Package", "description": "Markdown tutorial on how to use the @developerswarehouse/notification-settings-opener package in an Ionic Capacitor project.", "created_at": "2023-10-08",
+description: Markdown tutorial on how to use the @developerswarehouse/notification-settings-opener package in an Ionic Capacitor project.
-"published": true,
-"slug": "notification-settings-opener"
+created_at: 2023-10-08
+published: true
+slug: notification-settings-opener
 ---

 ## Getting Started with @developerswarehouse/notification-settings-opener